“Craig Stern’s True Messiah from Sinister Design has a compelling setting and equally fantastic art”

 The current player’s turn ends and the next player now takes their turn.

-Once every player’s turn is completed, a number of miracle cards (3, plus the number of players) are revealed from the top of the marketplace.
+Once every player’s turn is completed, 5-7 miracle cards are revealed from the top of the marketplace.
 Each player secretly selects a number of coins to bid and places them into a closed fist.

 When all fists are over the table, the players reveal their bids simultaneously.
-Going from the highest bidder to the lowest, each player spends their bid on up to 2 cards.
+Going from the highest bidder to the lowest, each player spends their bid on up to 2 cards–pick your favorites, or overspend to shut out lower-bidding players.
 Purchased miracles go into the purchaser’s discard pile, to eventually be reshuffled into a new deck once their current deck runs out of cards.

-After the market closes, each player gains 1 coin per holy space they possess, and a new round starts.
+The market then closes, each player gains 1 coin per holy space they possess, and a new round starts.

 How do I get True Messiah, again?